Kraigo/collection/README.md

-This library helps to keep normalized data, update collection.
+This library helps to keep collection data, update collection.

 ```